fangohr/finmag/README.md

 - We do not consider the codebase, documentation, and other content of sufficient quality to encourage uptake in the community.
 (Experts are welcome!)
 This is primarily a resource problem.

-- There is no support is available.
+- There is no support available.

 - Contributions and pull requests to both the code and documentation are welcome, but no promise can be made that these will be reviewed and/or integrated.

 - The GitHub page of the project is [here](https://github.com/fangohr/finmag).

-- The code has been used for a number of scientific studies and publications (see the [Publications](#Publications) section).
+- The code has been used for a number of scientific studies and publications (see the [Publications](##Publications) section).

 - The repository may well be of historical value and probably captures some of the typical research software engineering challenges.
 (We should write up a summary of our gathered experiences.)